-I’m here to say: it can, but it doesn’t have to cost a lot of money to be a gypsy.
+I’m here to say: it can, but it doesn’t have to cost a lot of money to be a vagabond.
 I continue to live beneath my means, just like before I chose the nomadic lifestyle, when I was living a traditional life in a stable home.
 But it ain’t always easy, and you have to strike a balance.
 I need a few creature comforts, I need to be able to work effectively, and I like to be in a walkable area.
 But I also don’t want to be “house-poor,” or in my case, rental-poor.
 That means less money for activities, food, and brews — the good stuff!

 So, let’s talk comparisons, facts, and figures… and if you’re interested in pursuing a path like me, I encourage you to grab a spreadsheet and bring up your checking account!